ivenadu/memoflash-app/README.md

 #### User Stories:

 As a user, I want to be able to...
-- create flashcards <<
+- create flashcards
-- view all the cards in my deck <<
+- view all the cards in my deck
-- test myself with the flashcards
+- test myself with the flashcards (be quizzed, see answers to incorrect questions and total score)
-- see my score after every flashcard session
+- remove flashcards from active deck

-Additional Features: (added at a later date)
+Additional Features: (possibly added at a later date)
 - create decks to organize flashcards
 - rename cards and decks
-- remove cards from the deck
 - remove decks I no longer need
 - view all of my decks
 - select deck to use for flashcard testing